guzba/mummy/README.md

 * Built-in first-class WebSocket support.
 * Multiplexed socket IO without the `{.async.}` price.

-## Why is Mummy different?
+## How is Mummy different?

 Mummy operates with this basic model: handle all socket IO multiplexed on one thread and dispatch incoming requests and WebSocket events to a pool of worker threads.

-This model has many great benefits.
+This model has many great benefits and is ready to benefit from continued server core count increases (AMD just announced a 96 core 192 thread sever CPU!).

 ## Why use Mummy?